 Research Implications and Intentions

-The discovery of UEF’s hybrid material follows its late-2017 paper that concluded that dealing with silicon in batteries required the use of particles at the micrometre, or μm, level (ideally between 10 μm and 20 μm).
+The discovery of UEF’s hybrid material follows its late-2017 paper that concluded that dealing with silicon in batteries required the use of particles at the micrometre, or μm, level (ideally between 10 μm and 20 μm in size).
 This challenged original research that nanometre-level particles are ideal for implementing silicon within batteries.

-It was in that same paper that UEF’s Professor Vesa-Pekka Lehtol stated that “the silicon we've been using is too expensive for commercial use, and that's why we are now looking into the possibility of manufacturing a similar material from agricultural waste, for example from barley husk ash”.
-Less than three years on, and it’s clear that the University of Eastern Finland’s interest in a less resource-intensive material has paid dividends.
+It was in that same paper that UEF’s Professor Vesa-Pekka Lehtol stated that “the silicon we’ve been using is too expensive for commercial use, and that’s why we are now looking into the possibility of manufacturing a similar material from agricultural waste, for example from barley husk ash”.
+Less than three years on, and it’s clear that the UEF’s interest in a less resource-intensive material has paid dividends.

 Improving Li-ion Battery Sustainability

-Now, having realised the use of barley husk ash, as well as PSi microparticles and NCTs, the UEF researchers have made great strides in their aim to improve, not only lithium-ion battery performance, but also the devices’ overall efficiency and sustainability—particularly in the interest of climate neutrality.
+Now, having realised the use of barley husk ash, as well as PSi microparticles and NCTs, the University of Eastern Finland researchers have made great strides in their aim to improve, not only lithium-ion battery performance, but also the devices’ overall efficiency and sustainability—particularly in the interest of climate neutrality.